oat-sa/taohub-articles/forge/Documentation for core components/results-storage-components.md

 The taoOutcomeRds extension store results in a relational database, it uses 2 tables.

->The first one stores the relation between test taker, delivery and delivery execution.
+>The first one stores the relation between test-taker, delivery and delivery execution.
 This table is called results_storage.

 |       result_id       |   test_taker  |   delivery  |
 |:---------------------:|:-------------:|:-----------:|